Matt Carpenter

-Matthew Martin Lee Carpenter (born November 26, 1985) is an American professional baseball infielder for the San Diego Padres of Major League Baseball (MLB).
-He has previously played in MLB for the St. Louis Cardinals and New York Yankees.
+Matthew Martin Lee Carpenter (born November 26, 1985) is an American former professional baseball infielder.
+He played 14 seasons in Major League Baseball (MLB) for the St. Louis Cardinals, New York Yankees, and San Diego Padres.
 A left-handed batter and right-handed thrower, Carpenter stands 6 ft 3 in and weighs 205 lb.

-Since becoming a regular player in 2013, Carpenter has spent considerable time at first base, second base and third base.
+Since becoming a regular player in 2013, Carpenter spent considerable time at first base, second base and third base.
 The Cardinals selected him in the 13th round of the 2009 MLB draft from Texas Christian University (TCU).
 A three-time second-team All Mountain West Conference selectee, he broke TCU's school record for games played and at bats and is second in hits, doubles and walks.
 He was the Cardinals' organization Player of the Year in 2010.
 A three-time MLB All-Star Game selection, he became the first Silver Slugger Award winner at second base in Cardinals franchise history after leading the major leagues in hits, runs scored and doubles in 2013.

 Background

 Carpenter was born in Galveston, Texas, on November 26, 1985, the son of Rick and Tammie Carpenter.
 The elder Carpenter is a former college baseball player turned high school coach.
 His mother played softball in her youth.
 The Carpenter family spent seven years in La Marque, Texas, where Rick Carpenter taught and coached at La Marque High School before moving to Fort Bend Dulles High School and eventually at Fort Bend Lawrence E. Elkins High School.
 There, Rick coached for another fifteen years.
 The school's baseball team won numerous championships, including nine at the district level, six regional, three state, and one national.
 He also coached three other major leaguers: James Loney, Kip Wells and Chad Huffman.
-Rick Carpenter used to coach at Prosper High School near Dallas until he retired in 2019.
+Rick Carpenter also coached at Prosper High School near Dallas until he retired in 2019, winning a state championship in 2015.
 Carpenter's brother, Tyler, was a minor league baseball player in the New York Mets organization.